larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 but are not limited to, datatracker account removal, in-person meeting registration, content removal or redaction, moderation or policing of private or non-IETF communications, and redaction from IETF archives.
+While the moderator team does not moderate non-public IETF mailing lists, they can define processes that the administrators of such lists can choose to use.

 ## Unsolicted Bulk Messages